hazelcast/hazelcast-reference-manual/src/MR-Introduction.md

 }
 ```

-The code splits the mapped texts into their tokens, iterates over the tokenizer as long as there are more tokens, and emits a pair per word.
+This code splits the mapped texts into their tokens, iterates over the tokenizer as long as there are more tokens, and emits a pair per word.
 Note that we're not yet collecting multiple occurrences of the same word, we just fire every word on its own.

 **LifecycleMapper / LifecycleMapperAdapter**